Stitch patterns with changing stitch counts are probably the most challenging to chart.

 In the first chart, No Stitch #1, there is an increase worked in the third row, and the stitch count stays the same from that point.
 I’ve placed the stitch numbers at the top of this chart, since the count is accurate there, not the bottom.

 In the second chart, No Stitch #2, the stitch count increases and then later decreases.
-I’ve removed the stitch numbers entirely, since the count doesn’t line up with the number of stitches either at the start or end of the chart.
-Although it doesn’t seem like that much of a problem, it can create confuse in the instructions… if a knitter might need to count those stitches, or refer to them by number, the stitch numbers on the chart won’t line up with the actual count.
+I’ve removed the column numbers entirely, since the count doesn’t line up with the number of stitches either at the start or end of the chart.
+Although it doesn’t seem like that much of a problem, it can create confuse in the instructions… if a knitter might need to count those stitches, or refer to them by number, the column numbers on the chart won’t line up with the actual stitch count.
 If it’s only a handful of stitches, it’s not a problem, but with larger counts there’s a risk of confusion, especially if the knitter is new to working from charts.

 In a situation like this, consider putting the stitch count in the chart title or pattern instructions, e.g. “Lace pattern (starts and ends with 5, increases to 7 in the center rows)”.

 In these two examples, I’ve used the grey box for the No Stitch symbol, as that’s entirely distinct from all other symbols used and there is no ambiguity.
-(Note that if you do use the grey square, I suggest you edit the key.
+Note that if you do use the grey square, I suggest you edit the key.
 By default, the key calls the item “grey no stitch” to differentiate it from a grey-coloured stitch – for the knitter’s sake, change that to “No Stitch”.